anton-k/hindley-milner-type-check/README.md

     | LetRec loc [Bind loc v r] r     -- ^ Recursive  let bindings
     | AssertType loc r (Type loc v)   -- ^ Assert type.
     | Case loc r [CaseAlt loc v r]    -- ^ case alternatives
-    | Constr loc (Type loc v) v       -- ^ constructor with tag and arity, also we should provide the type
+    | Constr loc v                    -- ^ constructor with tag and arity, also we should provide the type
                                       --   of constructor as a function for a type-checker
     | Bottom loc                      -- ^ value of any type that means failed program.
     deriving (Show, Eq, Functor, Foldable, Traversable, Data)